 - Bake them for about 8 minutes, before letting them cool and dusting them generously in icing sugar.

 - Make sure you roll small balls – no more than 2 teaspoons of dough each.
 This keeps them little and cute and only 1 to 2 bites each.

 - Don’t overcook them or they’ll become dry.
 They will firm up on cooling.

 - Wait for the cookies to cool before coating in sugar – otherwise the sugar will partially dissolve and melt and not look so good.

-- Almonds – snowball cookies with almonds are totally delicious but you can swap the almonds for your favourite nuts like pecans, walnuts, cashes – whatever you like.
+- Other nuts – snowball cookies with almonds are totally delicious but you can swap the almonds for your favourite nuts like pecans, walnuts, cashes – whatever you like.

 - Gingerbread spice – you can use a bought gingerbread spice mix just use the same quantity as the combined spices in this recipe.
 Making your own spice mix gives you more control over the flavours you like most though and you could even add spices like nutmeg and ground cloves.

 How long will these cookies keep and how to store them?

 - Gingerbread will keep well for 7-10 days in an airtight container, in a cool place.

 - Freezing: Whilst best fresh, you can freeze these cookies (if there are any leftover) in a plastic ziplock bag or airtight container for up to 2 months.
 You can also freeze the dough (my preferred method when freezing), already rolled into balls.

 - Thaw: Thaw these cookies at room temperature for around ½ an hour and you may need to re-roll them in icing sugar.
 Thaw the balls of raw dough at room temperature for around 1 hour before baking.